Python Lists

 Syntax for Creating a List:

-In Python, define a list by placing elements inside square brackets [ ]
+In Python, define a list by placing elements inside square brackets [ ], separated by commas.

 # Example of a simple list my_list = [1, 2, 3, 4, 5]